 Note that we do sometimes swear like sailors on comms.
 Profanity is fine, slurs are not.

 Also note that some phrases, behaviors, and topics are already known to make members uncomfortable and are to be avoided, even if you're being ironic:

 Regardless of how you personally feel about these, you should avoid them in alliance voice and text chat, since they make some of your alliancemates uncomfortable.

 Of Sound Mind tries very hard to foster an environment of inclusivity, which means that people of all ages, races, sexualities, gender identities, belief systems, and so on feel welcome and accepted in our community.
 We have a large and vibrant LGBTQ community within the alliance.
 Making any member of the alliance feel unwelcome on any of these bases is uninclusive and unacceptable.
 In particular, racist, homophobic, and sexist language is forbidden and the alliance directors and your peers police this rule very actively, although problems with it are rare.

-In addition, since Of Sound Mind focuses heavily on newer players, it is important to be specifically inclusive of newer or lower-SP players.
-This means calling fleets that have room for players of all SP levels, but it also means that denigrating other players for being new or low-SP is frowned upon.
+In addition, it is important to be specifically inclusive of newer or lower-SP players.
+This means calling fleets that have room for players of all SP levels whenever possible, but it also means that denigrating other players for being newer or lower-SP is frowned upon.

 As a member, you are expected to be learning and helping others learn, and you are expected to be thinking about what you are doing.
 You are expected to read and understand documents and guides, and to learn from your own mistakes and the mistakes of your alliancemates.
 Your alliancemates are eager to help, but the responsibility for listening is yours.
 Dying repeatedly in an ineffective fit, even after discussions with alliancemates about it, is not using your brain.
 Dying to an enemy gang that you have already been warned about is not using your brain.
 Doing things in highsec while we have an active war is not using your brain.